 This is another expensive place to visit for 40 TL.
 But you can get a museum pass for 85 TL that could get you to cover Hagia Sophia, Topkapi Palace, and a few other attractions too.

 Taksim DIstrict has a little bit of European influence to it.
 It is a great place to walk around and explore, get on the tram and sit in a cafe.
 Lined with many shops, restaurants, and even cultural joints, this is an apt place to enjoy your evenings.
 The district is also acclaimed for its busy nightlife in Istanbul.

 Istanbul is not exactly an expensive place, but it has everything that could get you an unforgettable cultural experience.
 Now, getting cheap flights to Istanbul Turkey is another key point of saving during budget travel.
 Luckily, we have solutions for that too.
-Go to FareDepot and there you will find the cheapest options for international flights and even lastminute flights.
+Go to FareDepot and there you will find the cheap options for international flights and even lastminute flights.
 Because we do know that there is nothing better than a spontaneous travel plan.